lablabs/ansible-role-rke2/README.md

 # Deploy the control plane in HA mode
 rke2_ha_mode: false

+# Changes the deploy strategy to install based on local artifacts
+rke2_airgap_mode: false

 # Install and configure Keepalived on Server nodes
 # Can be disabled if you are using pre-configured Load Blancer